 If the visitor registers or purchases, all of their browsing data is then linked to the details they have completed.
 You will then have a profile of the visitor which could include their name, address and email, which can be used (having gained GDPR permission) to start to nurture that visitor further.

-Here is where marketing automation becomes less effective and rigorous content testing and delivering personalised content really starts to make a difference.
-Whilst the marketing automation software can engage with the customer via email, it does little to tailor the online experience.
+Here is where Marketing automation becomes less effective and rigorous content testing and delivering personalised content really starts to make a difference.
+Whilst the Marketing automation software can engage with the customer via email, it does little to tailor the user experience.